 - Other passive components

-The sensor communicates with messages that are defined in ASN.1-notation.
+The sensor module communicates with messages that are defined in ASN.1-notation.
 ASN.1 is a standardized way (ISO/IEC 8824) to describe data regardless of language implementation, hardware system and operation system.
-The host system can communicate with the sensor using the zForce communication protocol.
+The host system can communicate with the sensor module using the zForce communication protocol.

 To facilitate integration, Neonode has developed function libraries that are available for download.